codeplatoon-fullstack/installfest/MacOS/README.md

-# Windows Installfest
+# MacOS Installfest

 ## Prerequesites

-- Make sure Windows Update has been run recently
+- Make sure you have an Apple ID
+- Download XCode from the Mac App Store (this can take a very long time, and is large)
+- Ensure that you're running the most recent operating system.
+You can check your version by going to "System Preferences" and clicking on "Software Update"

 ## What we'll cover

 We are going to install everything that you will need for this course.
 Please do this in order!

+# MacOS Installfest

+## What we'll cover

+We are going to install everything that you will need for this course.
+Please do this in order!

+1. XCode
-1. Visual Studio Code & `code`
+2. Visual Studio Code & `code`
-2. Windows Subsystem for Linux (WSL)
 3. Package Management
 4. Python
 5. Node